 Pierre Gasly biography

-Pierre Gasly was handed his F1 debut with Toro Rosso at the 2017 Malaysian Grand Prix, though at one stage he had been hopeful of beginning the season with Red Bull’s junior team.
+Pierre Gasly was handed his Formula 1 debut with Toro Rosso at the 2017 Malaysian Grand Prix, the 15th race of the year, though at one stage he had been hopeful of beginning the season with Red Bull’s junior team.

 Birthplace: Rouen, France

 Gasly was in his fourth year on Red Bull’s junior driver team.
-He began racing in the French Formula Four championship at the age of 15, finishing runner-up to Matthieu Vaxiviere and Andrea Pizzitola, then moved into Formula Renault 2.0.
+He began his car racing career in French Formula 4 at the age of 15, finishing third in the championship, then moved into Formula Renault 2.0.

-His breakthrough came in his second year of racing in the Formula Renault 2.0 Eurocup.
+His breakthrough came in his second FR2.0 Eurocup campaign.
 Gasly prevailed in a close and sometimes acrimonious season-long battle with Oliver Rowland.
-The pair collided in Russia and at the season finale at the Circuit de Catalunya.
-Rowland’s penalty for the latter collision sealed the title for Gasly.
+The pair collided at Moscow Raceway and at the Barcelona season finale, and Rowland’s penalty for the latter collision sealed the title for Gasly.

-For 2014 Gasly was placed at Arden in Formula Renault 3.5.
+For 2014 Gasly was placed at Arden in FR3.5.
 He finished runner-up to Sainz in the title battle thanks to a series of consistently strong finishes, though he ended the year without a win.

 Another victory shot passed Gasly by when he spun off in wet conditions at the Red Bull Ring.
 His breakthrough finally came at Silverstone, though the weekend started badly when he was involved in a road car crash on the way to the circuit in which his mother was injured.
 An untimely red flag arguably cost him pole position, but in the race he outmanoeuvred Norman Nato and won.

 They arrived at the season finale with Giovinazzi seven points ahead.
-But Gasly shrugged off the championship pressure to win the opening race from pole position, and with Giovinazzi unable to rise higher the sixth in the final race the title was Gasly’s.
+But Gasly shrugged off the pressure to win the opening race from pole position, and with Giovinazzi unable to rise higher the sixth in the final race, the title was Gasly’s.

-The possibility of an early promotion to Formula One had been a distration for Gasly in the latter stages of 2016.
-At one point he even suggested to a French journalist he was on theverge of being promoted to Toro Rosso in place of the struggling Daniil Kvyat.
+The possibility of an early promotion to F1 had been a distraction for Gasly in the latter stages of 2016.
+At one point he even suggested to a French journalist he was on the verge of being promoted to Toro Rosso in place of the struggling Daniil Kvyat.
 However the team put Gasly’s ambitions on hold, re-signed Kvyat for another year, and sent the new GP2 champion to Japan’s Super Formula championship.